stevenschmatz/ENGR-100/Lecture_Notes/lecture_2.md

 Digital circuits manipulate bits.
 We can do this with AND, OR, etc. gates to compute values.
 Other things you can do with bits are:
 * Group them.
 Note: A "word" is a group of bits of standard length.
 * Move them.
 This is done over a wire.
+An array of wires is a bus (see below).
+* Store them, in *registers.*

 ### Buses